nirmals-workspace/Langchain-Story-and-Review-Generation/README.md

 ## Workflow
 - Started with brainstorming ideas to implement the same.
 While we could have easily done it with some API calls from two different models, I preferred to leverage the power of Langchain to get consistent and reliable results in same tone with required no. of tokens.
 - Installed and Imported neccessary dependencies.
-Used only Lanchain and some in built libraries.
+Used only Langchain and some in-built libraries.
 But tried with few more libraries which I haven't shown in my notebook.
 - Created two model instances one each for story and review generation.
 Here I happened to struggle a bit to establish the ideal second model for review generation.
 I will explain what I have gone through and how I handled the situation below.

     - After using `OpenAI model` for `story generation` which is `highly reliable` model with comparitively high input/output token limit, I **couldn't find any equally reliable model** for consistent and reliable output delivery **for review generation**.